hfelge/geoserver-client/ROADMAP.md

 A development plan for future versions of the GeoServerClient PHP library.

----

-## ✅ v1.6.0 (Released)

-- New `UserManager` for full CRUD operations on GeoServer users via the REST security API
-- Added `GeoServerClient::publishFeatureLayer()` for simplified feature + layer setup
-- Added `GeoServerClient::isAvailable()` to check server reachability
-- Improved internal exception handling with consistent `GeoServerException` usage
-- Additional live tests and extended PHPUnit coverage for new functionality

----

-## 🚧 v1.7.0 (Planned)

-- Full CRUD support for GeoServer Roles
-- Role listing, creation, updating, and deletion via REST security API

----
-## 🚧 v1.8.0 (Planned)
+## 🚧 v1.9.0 (Planned)

-- Full CRUD support for GeoServer Groups
+- Full support for GeoServer Layer Groups
-- Group assignment to users and roles
-- Group listing, creation, updating, and deletion
+  - Create, update, list, and delete layer groups
+  - Support for named and anonymous layer groups
+  - Configure mode (SINGLE, NAMED, CONTAINER) and styles
+- Internal handling via new `LayerGroupManager`
+- Test coverage for group publishing and validation

 ---